Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Summary and discussions

 \item Surface temperature ($T$) contains only a weak IT signature but provides valuable, unambiguous information on the scattering medium, as it is strongly related to the BM that scatters the waves.
 Adding $T$ to other inputs consistently improves performance by helping the network disambiguate the BM imprints from the total signal. \end{itemize}

-The full combination of SSH ($H$), velocity ($\bs{U}$), and temperature ($T$) yields the best performance, achieving a coefficient of determination ($R_2$) of 0.95 and a correlation ($\Upsilon$) of 0.97 against the reference fields.
+The full combination of SSH ($H$), velocity ($\bs{U}$), and temperature ($T$) yields the best performance, achieving a coefficient of determination ($\ch{R^2}$) of 0.95 and a correlation ($\Upsilon$) of 0.97 against the reference fields.
 Residual errors (the remaining 5\% of unexplained variance) concentrate at small spatial scales.
-These residual errors reflect both genuine physical processes (e.g., nonlinear scattering from mode-1 to higher modes) and spurious signals in the reference data induced by the Eulerian frequency filtering used to compute the reference data (e.g., BM energy near tidal frequencies, Doppler-shifted non-tidal signals).
+These residual errors \chm{likely reflect a combination of three factors: contamination in the reference fields (from, e.g., Doppler-shifted wave signals), architectural limitations of the present U-Net, and the possibility that some of the small-scale imprints are only weakly constrained by the input information. }

-A central finding of this work is that surface velocity is the single most critical observable for IT-BM separation.
+A central finding of this work is that surface velocity is the single most \chm{useful observable in the present deterministic framework} for IT-BM separation.
 Intriguingly, \citeA{He2024}, who focus on inferring interior vertical velocities, reach a similar conclusion regarding the importance of surface velocities.
-This apparent agreement on the critical role of surface velocities strongly advocates for the development and deployment of future satellite missions capable of measuring sea surface vector velocities, such as ODYSEA, SEASTAR, and Harmony.
+This apparent agreement on the critical role of surface velocities strongly advocates for the development and deployment of future satellite missions capable of measuring sea surface vector velocities, such as \st{ODYSEA, }SEASTAR and HARMONY.

 Our results also highlight the immense value of coordinating multi-platform observational campaigns.
 For instance, aligning measurements from ship-based measurements, high-frequency radar, or surface drifters with SWOT and SST satellite tracks could achieve the synergistic benefits demonstrated in our $\{H, \bs{U}, T\}$ configuration.
+Similar discoveries have been made for other purposes too.
+For example, the \ch{synergistic} benefit from combining SST and SSH observations is explicitly demonstrated when machine learning \cite{Martin2023} or data assimilation methods \cite{le2025vardyn} are applied to produce gap-free SSH (and SST) data.